Did you know that house-and crate training puppies goes hand in hand?

 Crate Size Matters

-Be sure to either invest in a smaller crate for the pups’ first few months, or to buy a larger crate which can be partitioned.
+Be sure to either invest in a smaller crate for the pups’ first few months, or to buy a larger crate with a divider.

-Enjoy your young pup and that puppy breath – I DO miss that part of puppyhood!
+But either way, enjoy your young pup and their puppy breath – I DO miss that part of puppyhood!

 Do you have any potty-training strategies to share with us?
-As always, we’d love to hear from you in our comment section!
+As always, I’d love to hear from you in the comment section below!